ashmanpan/AI-Automation-Hackathon/frontend/public/docs/user-guide.md

 2. A terminal window will launch, and then a chrome window will open.
 3. NOTICE: If the page doesn't load, just reload after waiting a couple seconds.
 4. Select the 'hackathon' project and begin chatting with the agent.
+5. View the available wizards by clicking on the lightning button in the bottom right.
+Take note of the Workflow Generation wizard.

 ### Dashboard Overview
 Your dashboard shows: